wevote/WeVoteReactNative/docs/working/WORKING_WITH_REACT_NATIVE_ROUTER_FLUX.md

 a child component that is displayed in the rest of the screen beneath the tabbar when the tab is selected.

-Then 3 stacks of React components, with SignIn as intial.
-Since SignIn is the inital component in the stack on the initial tab, SignIn came up first when the app started.
+Then 3 stacks of React components, with "signin_1" as the intial tab (RouteConst.KEY_SIGNIN_1 = "signin_1").
+Since SignIn is the inital component in the stack on the initial tab, the SignIn.js component came up first when the app started.
 From an early version of App.js:

 ```
   return (